 Ok, this is suitable for me.
 How do I start?

-- Remove refined carbohydrates from your diet.
-This includes foods with: refined sugar, grains, foods made from grain such as pasta and bread, and foods like those sweet treats found in colourful packaging!
+This includes foods with refined sugar, grains, foods made from grain such as pasta and bread, and foods like those sweet treats found in colourful packaging!
 Instead, allow your carbohydrate intake to be from vegetables, seeds and nuts.

-- Healthy fats are encouraged.
 Good-quality fats are the building blocks for this diet.
 Feel free to cook with Extra Virgin Olive Oil (EVOO), coconut oil and ghee that can generally withstand the higher cooking temperatures.
 This means that the oils don’t go rancid when cooking.
 Other oils that can be used as a dressing for salads or meals include: hemp seed oil, macadamia oil, avocado oil, and EVOO.
 Avocado is also a great healthy fat source to include.
+Organic animal fats are great too.

-- Drink plenty of water.
 Hydration is so important for bodily functions.
 If you struggle with water intake, this needs to change quick-smart!
-Ensure you are drinking at least three litres of water per day, perhaps even up to three litres if you exercise regularly and drink caffeinated beverages.
+Ensure you are drinking at least two litres of water per day, perhaps even up to three litres if you exercise regularly and drink caffeinated beverages.

 Alfalfa, artichokes, Asian greens, asparagus, baby spinach, bamboo shoots, bean sprouts, bok choy, broccoli, broccolini, brussels sprouts, cabbage, capsicum, cauliflower, celery, chard, cucumber, eggplant, endive, fennel, green beans, kale, kohlrabi, leeks, lettuce, mushrooms, okra, olives, onions, radicchio, radish, rocket, sea vegetables, snow peas, spinach, sprouts, squash, tomato, watercress, zucchini.